Locally compact Hecke pairs: Abstract

 \section{Abstract}

-We introduce an extended setting to study Hecke pairs $\gh$ which admit a regular representation on $L^2(\hg)$, and consequently a \cs-algebra.
-As the result, many pairs of locally compact groups which had been studied in noncommutative harmonic analysis, Lie theory and representation theory are included in the theory of Hecke \cs-algebras.
-These Hecke pairs mainly consist of locally compact groups and their compact subgroups, or cocompact subgroups, or open Hecke subgroups.
-We clarify similarities, differences and relationships of our formulation with the discrete case, and thereby we obtain new results for discrete Hecke pairs too.
-In the discrete case, using the Schlichting completion and our results, we show that the left regular representations of associated Hecke algebras are bounded homomorphisms.
-We observe that the relative unimodularity of a discrete Hecke pair amounts to the condition that the left regular representation be a $\ast$-homomorphism.
-On the other hand, it is shown in \cite{s4} that relative unimodularity is a necessary condition for a Hecke pair to possess property (RD).
-Motivated by these facts, we also give several criteria for relative unimodularity of discrete Hecke pairs.
+We introduce an extended setting to study pairs $\gh$ of locally compact groups which admit a regular representation on $L^2(\hg)$ and therefore a \cs-algebra, called Hecke \cs-algebra.
+These pairs are called locally compact Hecke pairs and mainly consist of locally compact groups and their compact subgroups, or cocompact subgroups, or open Hecke subgroups.
+We clarify relationship of our generalized formulation with the discrete case and obtain new results for discrete Hecke pairs too.
+For instance, we show that the left regular representations associated to discrete Hecke pairs are bounded homomorphisms.
+We also study the unimodularity of discrete Hecke pairs and introduce a condition, significantly weaker than commutativity, implying unimodularity.